GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt1.md

 {{< tab "Logistics" >}}

-All Homefuns are managed through a single Github classroom assignment.
+Both parts of the Homefun are managed through a single Github classroom assignment.
 You can accept it [here](https://classroom.github.com/a/-W652rH9).
-This will create a new repository that you have write access to. **Read the `README`.** When you push new commits on this repository, an "autograding" job will run the tests for all Homefuns.
+This will create a new repository that you have write access to. **Read the `README`.** When you push new commits on this repository, an "autograding" job will run the tests for both parts.

 These tests simply verify that your program has the correct outputs for certain inputs.
-Each Homefun has a set of input/output pairs that the tests enforce. **If the latest commit on your Homefun repository's `main` branch passes all of a given Homefun's tests before its due date passes, you will receive full credit for the Homefun.**
+Each part has a set of input/output pairs that the tests enforce. **If the latest commit on your Homefun repository's `main` branch passes all of a given part's tests before its due date passes, you will receive full credit for that part of the Homefun.** You can see which tests belong to which part in the assignments' "Checks" sections.

-This means that you may not need to pass all "autograding" tests to complete a particular Homefun (because they include other Homefuns' tests), but you should pass all tests once you complete all Homefuns. **Some of the tests belonging to each Homefun are made public on their pages.** If you do not pass the necessary autograder tests before a due date passes, your work will be reviewed by an organizer on an effort basis.
+This means that you may not need to pass all "autograding" tests to complete a particular part (because they include the other part's tests), but you should pass all tests once you complete both. **All of the tests' expected input/output pairs are publically visible in the autograder workflow runs.** If you do not pass the necessary autograder tests before a due date passes, your work will be reviewed by an organizer on an effort basis.

 {{< /tab >}}